When taking on an apprentice in your salon or barbershop you must ensure:

-- You pay the correct apprenticeship rate or Minimum Wage.
+- You pay the correct apprenticeship rate or National Minimum Wage.
 Find out more.

 - Your apprentice would normally be expected to work for at least 30 hours a week (21 or more hours in Northern Ireland).
 This includes off-the-job training (eg at a college or training provider).